safaaabdelnaser/Movie-App/README.md

 ## Description

-A simulation of client side Movies app website with features 1.view movies with a filter to toggle between (top movies - upcoming movies - now playing movies) 2.add and Remove of Favorite movies and Likes .
+A simulation of client side Movies app website with features

+- view movies with a filter to toggle between (top movies - upcoming movies - now playing movies)
+- add and Remove of Favorite movies and Likes .
-3.simple chat with online users by using realtime database (firebase).
+- simple chat with online users by using realtime database (firebase).

 ## Linke of Website